Reflecting on Teaching Without Self-Blame

 That’s teaching.

-A Better Reflection Framework
+A Better Reflecting on Teaching Framework

 Instead of asking “What did I do wrong?”, try using a simple three-part reflection structure.